user-none/eMkIII/README.md

 ## Libretro Core Reload Issue

 The libretro core cannot be unloaded and reloaded within the same RetroArch session.
-This is a fundamental limitation of Go shared libraries—the Go runtime cannot be safely unloaded via `dlclose()` and reinitialized via `dlopen()`.
+This is a fundamental limitation of Go shared libraries - the Go runtime cannot be safely unloaded via `dlclose()` and reinitialized via `dlopen()`.
 When RetroArch closes a game and attempts to load another, the Go runtime enters an inconsistent state causing crashes or hangs. **Workaround:** Restart